Incorporation process

 Limited liability company (Kapitalselskab)

-A Danish limited company may be incorporated by one or more founders.
+A Danish limited company may be incorporated by 1 or more founders.

-The founder needs to prepare at least two documents before applying for registration with the Danish Business Authority (DBA): The Memorandum of Association (stiftelsesdokument) and the Articles of Association (vedtægter).
+The founder needs to prepare at least 2 documents before applying for registration with the Danish Business Authority: The memorandum of association (stiftelsesdokument) and the articles of association (vedtægter).

 Where the share capital of the limited company is to be paid in assets other than cash (apportindskud), a valuation report is also to be enclosed.

-Once the Memorandum of Association has been signed, the application for registration of the company with the Danish Business Authority must be submitted within two weeks.
+Once the memorandum of association has been signed, the application for registration of the company with the Danish Business Authority must be submitted within 2 weeks.

-As soon as possible after the formation of the company, the management must set up a (non-public) register of all shareholders who have subscribed for shares in the company.
+As soon as possible after the formation of the company, the management must set up a (non-public) register of all shareholders who have subscribed for shares in the company (ejerbog).

-If the company has a board of directors, the duties of the board of directors must be laid down in the rules of procedure.
+If the company has a board of directors, the duties of the board of directors must be laid down in the rules of procedure (forretningsorden).

 The new Danish limited company must generally appoint an auditor upon formation, but under certain conditions the company can deselect auditing.